AdobeDocs/commerce-php/src/pages/developer/components/attributes.md

 title: EAV and extension attributes
 ---

-There are two types of attributes you can use to extend Magento functionality:
+There are two types of attributes you can use to extend Adobe Commerce and Magento Open Source functionality:

 *  Custom and Entity-Attribute-Value (EAV) attributes—Custom attributes are those added on behalf of a merchant.
 For example, a merchant might need to add attributes to describe products, such as shape or volume.
 A merchant can add these attributes in the [Admin](https://glossary.magento.com/magento-admin) panel.
 See the [merchant documentation](https://docs.magento.com/user-guide/stores/attributes.html) for information about managing custom attributes.

    Custom attributes are a subset of EAV attributes.
 Objects that use EAV attributes typically store values in several MySQL tables.
 The `Customer` and `Catalog` modules are the primary models that use EAV attributes.
 Other modules, such as `ConfigurableProduct`, `GiftMessage`, and `Tax`, use the EAV functionality for `Catalog`.

 *  [Extension attributes](https://glossary.magento.com/extension-attribute).
-Extension attributes are new in Magento 2.
+Extension attributes are new in Adobe Commerce and Magento Open Source.
 They are used to extend functionality and often use more [complex data](https://glossary.magento.com/complex-data) types than custom attributes.
 These attributes do not appear in the Admin.

 ## EAV and custom attributes {#custom}